github-linguist/linguist/README.md

 We try to only add languages once they have some usage on GitHub, so please note in-the-wild usage examples in your pull request.

+Almost all bug fixes or new language additions should come with some additional code samples.
+Just drop them under [`samples/`](https://github.com/github/linguist/tree/master/samples) in the correct subdirectory and our test suite will automatically test them.
+In most cases you shouldn't need to add any new assertions.

+To update the `samples.json` after adding new files to [`samples/`](https://github.com/github/linguist/tree/master/samples):

+    bundle exec rake samples

 ### A note on language extensions

 Linguist has a number of methods available to it for identifying the language of a particular file.
 The initial lookup is based upon the extension of the file, possible file extensions are defined in an array called `extensions`.
 Take a look at this example for example for `Perl`: